jonesd/udanax-gold2java/translator/README.md

 The translator is exercised by running the parent maven install.

 > cd ..
-> mvn clean install
+> mvn clean install -Dtranslate

 You should see some logging info summarising the walk through of a number of source Smalltalk files, and a larger number of generated Java files.
 The process should take less than a minute on a reasonable machine.
 You should find approximately 500 classes generated.

-The generated Java files are placed in `../abora-gold/target/generated-sources/translator` directory under the info.dgjones.abora.gold java package.
+The generated Java files are placed in `../abora-gold/src/generated-sources/translator` directory under the info.dgjones.abora.gold java package.